chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

-:point_up: We have not yet introduced element positioning, but note that [`position: absolute`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) positions an element *relative to its closest positioned ancestor*.
+:point_up: The rounded edges are achieved via the [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) property.
+We have not yet introduced element positioning, but note that [`position: absolute`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) positions an element *relative to its closest positioned ancestor*.
 Since we know that pseudo-elements `::before` and `::after` are the first and last child of the element `E` they have been defined for respectively, their closest positioned ancestor is `E`. we can use `position:absolute` to create the slight offset we need to achieve the cloud effect.

 :bug: Note that above we include the `content` property, even though it is empty: `content: ''`.
 This is required; if a pseudo-element has its `content` property not set, the pseudo-element will not be rendered.